diversen/gpt-translator/output/hamlet_part_translated.md

 **FRANCISCO**

-> No, answer me: stop and reveal yourself.
+> No, tell me: stop, and reveal yourself.

 **BERNARDO**